KIM-HANJOO/TOY-CFD-for-ground/README.md

 ### PLUS

 **+)** Here is the result of 1D heat-transfer room model.
+You can actually run the simualaton by :

+2.  run **'set_up.mat'**
+3.  run **'basics.mat'**

-Made up of a network of 1D heat-transfer models, here is the 'Outdoor temp - 1st Wall temp - 2nd Wall temp - Indoor temp' plot for a whole year, and the concept of 'making room modle with the network of 1D heat-transfer models'
+Made up of a network of 1D heat-transfer models, in below there are two plot results ; 'Outdoor temp - 1st Wall temp - 2nd Wall temp - Indoor temp' with and withoud warmup simulation result for a whole year, and the concept of 'making room modle with the network of 1D heat-transfer models'

 <p align="center">
   <img src="https://github.com/suhyuuk/TOY-CFD-for-ground/blob/main/repo_image/node%20name%20for%20room%20model.png" img width="600px"/>